Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/cookie-smasher/rules/_index.md

 You can mix and match _any_ cards you want!
 Below are some guidelines to help you.

-* Only the **Cookie** is required.
-(Especially if other cards depend on its inclusion.)
 * Use at least one card from every food category.
-* Including more card types makes the game harder and more varied.
+* Some cards have dependencies.
+(Examples: Cookie or Safe Food must be included.)
+Make sure to add those dependencies as well!
+* Try to have unique numbers.
+(Max 2 duplicates per set.)
+* Don't include too many Safe Food.
+(Max 2 Safe Food per set.)

+Additionally, you can control difficulty and game length.

+* DIFFICULTY: Including more different cards to increase difficulty.
-* There's no need to include _all_ cards of a type: you can shrink the deck for a shorter game.
+* GAME LENGTH: There's often no need to use _all_ cards of a type you want to include.
+Shrink the deck for a shorter game.

 {{% /rules-block %}}